 V.1 Calibrating the model for the numerical example

 The data used to calibrate the numerical model are based on the electricity sector in the US and supplemented with the literature when needed (Table 1).
 The US Energy Information Administration (EIA) (2013) included data on 6,668 plants that generated a total of about 4 billion megawatts in 2015.
+In the analysis that follows, we assume that the variable input is labor.
 Then, given total employment in the electricity sector X0 of 193,144, we calibrate the productivity parameter (i.e., Θ) using Eq.
 (2).
-While, for brevity, we did not expand much on employment in the conceptual analysis, we will focus on employment considerations here, as employment is important in the context of the coal industry in the US.
 We also use power plant information to derive estimates of price and investment (i.e., upfront costs).
 For simplicity and brevity, we assume the US electricity sector is a competitive sector.
 We also assume a 50% decline in upfront costs in the second period and that the probability that Party A is reelected is 55%.
 We assumed a linear demand for electricity and calibrated the demand using existing data.

 We present the various calculations in Appendix B, where we use the generalized Pareto distribution function to derive the survival regions and calculate output.
 Our assumptions suggest that one unit of output is equivalent to 70,750 megawatts.
 Assuming the electricity sector is producing 30% of annual GHGs produced in the US, and given that the US generated about 6,500 million tons of CO2 in 2012, the yield is 0.05 million tons of CO2 per pollution unit.